AbinayanRatna/AbinayanRatna/README.md

 ### Welcome to my world ❤

-I'm Abinayan Ratnasingam, computer engineering undergraduate at University of Sri Jayewardenepura, Sri Lanka.
+I'm Abinayan Ratnasingam, freelancer and a computer engineering undergraduate at University of Sri Jayewardenepura, Sri Lanka.

 ---